Champion financial education to young people

 - Free resources – There is so much rich existing programming and expert learning resources out there.
 As well as LifeSkills free new curriculum-linked resources, Young Enterprise/pfeg, also host a whole menu of quality-marked financial education resources.

 - Get outside help – Why not bring financial education to life for your students and request outside experts come in and deliver, to meet your financial education provision needs?
 If you’re based in London, Tower Hamlets EBP runs volunteer programmes bringing corporate volunteers from the financial sector and other sectors into the classroom locally.
 On a national level, The Money Charity offers free workshops, which are delivered by consultants.
-You can also request a LifeSkills volunteer come in to your classroom to deliver a lesson.

 - Be proactive – The Money Charity’s research says it takes a financial education champion in a school to make any provision a reality.
 Getting it on the curriculum isn’t enough, it’s the people, not the policy, that makes it happen so why not consider nominating a financial education champion at your school to really get behind it?